User Credentials Standards

 - Passwords must contain at least 1 number or punctuation mark.

-- Passwords must be at least 8 characters long.
+- Passwords must be between 8 and 16 characters long.

 - Passwords must contain more than 4 unique characters.